andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 Notice how all of the functions I've written have *lots* of comments?
 Each one has a little block comment on top that describes what it does, and most of them have inline comments to clarify the intention of individual lines.
 I bet it made it easier for you to follow.
 You should program this way too.
 Make things easier on yourself and others.

-Let's make sure we can call this function from our `main` function:
+Before we finish, let's make sure we can call this function from our `main` function:

 {% highlight c++ %}
 ...